BernhardRode/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Thought "Ahead only", it should be "Speed limit (60km/h)"
 ===> Germany: Images 5 Errors 1 - 20.0% Errors
 Thought "No vehicles", it should be "Stop"
-Thought "Right-of-way at the next intersection", it should be "Road work" Thought "Speed limit (30km/h)", it should be "Traffic signals" Thought "Stop", it should be "Roundabout mandatory"
+Thought "Traffic signals", it should be "Bumpy road" Thought "Right-of-way at the next intersection", it should be "Road work" Thought "Bicycles crossing", it should be "Traffic signals" Thought "Yield", it should be "Roundabout mandatory"
-===> International: Images 5 Errors 4 - 80.0% Errors
+===> International: Images 5 Errors 5 - 100.0% Errors

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 Correct: for 11 "Right-of-way at the next intersection" had the following probability distribution
-	11 Right-of-way at the next intersection - 99.92%
+	11 Right-of-way at the next intersection - 100.00%
-	12 Priority road - 0.07%
-	21 Double curve - 0.01%
+	27 Pedestrians - 0.00%
 	30 Beware of ice/snow - 0.00%
+	21 Double curve - 0.00%
-	27 Pedestrians - 0.00%
+	23 Slippery road - 0.00%
 Correct: for 28 "Children crossing" had the following probability distribution
-	28 Children crossing - 99.95%
+	28 Children crossing - 91.45%
-	29 Bicycles crossing - 0.05%
+	29 Bicycles crossing - 8.28%
+	24 Road narrows on the right - 0.18%
+	 8 Speed limit (120km/h) - 0.07%
+	30 Beware of ice/snow - 0.01%
+Correct: for 38 "Keep right" had the following probability distribution
+	38 Keep right - 100.00%
+	34 Turn left ahead - 0.00%
 	20 Dangerous curve to the right - 0.00%
-	24 Road narrows on the right - 0.00%
+	35 Ahead only - 0.00%
-	22 Bumpy road - 0.00%
+	40 Roundabout mandatory - 0.00%
-Wrong: for 38 "Keep right" had the following probability distribution
-	25 Road work - 43.49%
-	30 Beware of ice/snow - 29.43%
-	23 Slippery road - 23.65%
-	20 Dangerous curve to the right - 1.79%
-	38 Keep right - 1.64%
 Wrong: for 3 "Speed limit (60km/h)" had the following probability distribution
-	35 Ahead only - 72.76%
+	35 Ahead only - 39.26%
-	41 End of no passing - 17.75%
-	 3 Speed limit (60km/h) - 3.84%
+	13 Yield - 35.61%
+	12 Priority road - 15.42%
-	42 End of no passing by vehicles over 3.5 metric tons - 3.60%
+	10 No passing for vehicles over 3.5 metric tons - 7.06%
-	13 Yield - 1.06%
+	 3 Speed limit (60km/h) - 2.10%
-Wrong: for 40 "Roundabout mandatory" had the following probability distribution
+Correct: for 40 "Roundabout mandatory" had the following probability distribution
+	40 Roundabout mandatory - 100.00%
+	20 Dangerous curve to the right - 0.00%
+	11 Right-of-way at the next intersection - 0.00%
+	 7 Speed limit (100km/h) - 0.00%
-	42 End of no passing by vehicles over 3.5 metric tons - 90.62%
+	42 End of no passing by vehicles over 3.5 metric tons - 0.00%
-	40 Roundabout mandatory - 8.55%
-	41 End of no passing - 0.55%
-	 6 End of speed limit (80km/h) - 0.15%
-	11 Right-of-way at the next intersection - 0.10%